 How will you know “health claims” are true?

 Research becomes valid information when it is shared with peers, discussed, disputed, and tested by other scientists.
 Research teams look to publish their findings in reputable medical journals.
 Published research brings recognition that helps scientists raise funds to do more research.

 There are two types of research: quantitative research which deals with numbers and qualitative which deals with attitudes, opinions, and behaviour.

 Quantitative Research is used to quantify a problem by way of generating numerical data or data that can be transformed into usable statistics.
 It is used to quantify attitudes, opinions, behaviours, and other defined variables and generalise results from a larger sample population.
 Quantitative Research uses measurable data to formulate facts and uncover patterns in research.
 Quantitative data collection methods are very structured and data collection methods include various forms of surveys – online surveys, paper surveys, face-to-face and telephone interviews, online polls, and systematic observations.

 Qualitative Research is primarily exploratory research.
 It is used to gain an understanding of underlying reasons, opinions, and motivations to provide insights into a problem or to further develop ideas or hypotheses for further research.
 Qualitative Research is also used to uncover trends in thought and opinions.
 Common data collection methods include focus groups (group discussions), individual interviews, and participation/observations.
 The sample size is typically small, and respondents are selected to fulfil a given quota.

-If you would like to read more on research terminology, visit IPPOSI clinical trails .
-Please note that clinicaltrials.ie is a public awareness initiative created by IPPOSI (Irish Platform for Patient Organisations, Science & Industry)
+If you would like to read more on research terminology, visit IPPOSI clinical trials.
+Please note that clinical trials.ie is a public awareness initiative created by IPPOSI (Irish Platform for Patient Organisations, Science & Industry)